kbx81/Boldport-Touchy/README.md

 ## Other thoughts/things/stuff

-<p>Getting Ronald's original "Simple" project working was a challenge; this was not because he did a bad job creating it, but moreso because of some challenges I had with Simplicity Studio.
-It wouldn't surprise me if, after a few months, getting
- this one working again proves difficult, as well.
+<p>Getting Ronald's original "Simple" project working was a challenge; this was not because he did a bad job creating it, but more because of a number of challenges I had with Simplicity Studio along the way.
+It wouldn't surprise me if, after a few months, getting this one working again proves difficult, as well.
 That said, this project was quite fun to work with and write.</p>
 <p>Please note that it will be necessary to acquire a license for the Keil compiler included with Simplicity Studio.
 The
  license is free but does require one to roll through the registration process.
 Click on the "Help" menu, then select "Licensing" and finally click on the "Keil 8051" item.
 This will open a window with a link which will direct you to their